MyPortugalHoliday.com

 Top Activities in Peniche

-Speed boat tour of the Cabo Carvoeiro from Peniche harbour
+Speed boat tour of Cabo Carvoeiro departing from Peniche harbour

 Dolphin watching tour from Peniche